 I was a vegetarian for years but never vegan for one reason: I couldn’t give up yogurt and especially cheese.
 Because I love to play in the kitchen, making home-fermented dairy foods was inevitable.
 From yogurt, we moved on to mozzarella and ricotta and then discovered Lemon Cheese.
 We even make feta and chèvre when we can get our hands on goat’s milk.
 Soon, a homebuilt cheese press and a dorm fridge we’re converting into a cheese cave will let us start experimenting with aged hard cheeses.
 No doubt—we’re hooked.

 I initially bought milk by the quart to make yogurt, but I switched to full gallons once I started making cheese.
-Lemon cheese and yogurt are ideal for a combined session, because both need milk heated to 185°F. Depending on your house temperature, the yogurt will likely be ready for starter around the time you set your cheese aside to drain.
+Lemon cheese and yogurt are ideal for a combined session, because they need milk heated to a similar.
+Depending on your house temperature, the yogurt will likely be ready for starter around the time you set your cheese aside to drain.

 3 tablespoons plain yogurt with live cultures or yogurt starter

 Use the heated milk you set aside while making Lemon Cheese to make your yogurt.
-If making yogurt only, heat the milk as you would for the cheese, either over direct heat or in a water bath, until the temperature is between 185°F and 200°F.
+If making yogurt only, heat the milk as you would for the cheese, either over direct heat or in a water bath, until the temperature is between 180°F and 190°F.

 Once you remove the milk from the heat, allow it to cool to 105°F–115°F. Then stir in the yogurt with live cultures and mix well.
 Pour the mixture into a 1-quart thermos and seal the lid.
 Let set 4 hours to overnight so that the curd can form.